-- Error implies a straying from a proper course and suggests guilt as may lie in failure to take proper advantage of a guide ... - Mistake implies misconception, misunderstanding, a wrong but not always blameworthy judgment, or inadvertence; it expresses less severe criticism than error. - Blunder is harsher than mistake or error; it commonly implies ignorance or stupidity, sometimes blameworthiness. - Slip carries a stronger implication of inadvertence or accident than mistake, and often, in addition, connotes triviality. - Lapse, though sometimes used interchangeably with slip, stresses forgetfulness, weakness, or inattention more than accident; thus, one says a lapse of memory or a slip of the pen, but not vice versa. - Faux pas is most frequently applied to a mistake in etiquette. - Bull, howler, and boner are rather informal terms applicable to blunders that typically have an amusing aspect.
+- Error implies a straying from a proper course and suggests guilt as may lie in failure to take proper advantage of a guide ... - Mistake implies misconception, misunderstanding, a wrong but not always blameworthy judgment, or inadvertence; it expresses less severe criticism than error. - Blunder is harsher than mistake or error; it commonly implies ignorance or stupidity, sometimes blameworthiness. - Slip carries a stronger implication of inadvertence or accident than mistake, and often, in addition, connotes triviality. - Lapse, though sometimes used interchangeably with slip, stresses forgetfulness, weakness, or inattention more than accident; thus, one says a lapse of memory or a slip of the pen, but not vice versa.

+Faux pas is most frequently applied to a mistake in etiquette.

-Fig. 1.1.
+Fig. 1.
 An entry (abridged) from Webster's New Dictionary of Synonyms (Gove 1973).